sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/upgrade_process.md

 - **`disable_gcp_logging_on_running_deployment` is set to `false`:** this means the transition to GCP logging has been completed and no further action is needed.
 Leave the variable as is to indicate the switch does not need to be performed again.

-> Once the in-place upgrade process has been implemented, we can remove this logic from the startup script.
+> NOTE: Once the in-place upgrade process has been implemented, we can remove this logic from the startup script.

 ### 6b) Upgrade the new deployment